Seremontis/Scientia_interfejs/README.md

 <br/>
 <br/>

-The application was created as part of the scientific circle.
+The application was created as part of the science Club.
 It is used to register equipment that we can borrow.
 The project is still being developed and this is one of the first group projects.